Otto Floersheim

-Otto Floersheim [last name pronounced Flairs-hime] (born in Aix-la-Chapelle, 2 March 1853; died 1917) was a United States composer, critic and editor.
+Otto Floersheim [last name pronounced Flairs-hime] (born in Aix-la-Chapelle, 2 March 1853; died 30 November 1917) was an American composer, critic and editor.

 Career

 He received his musical education under Ferdinand Hiller in Cologne, and emigrated to the United States in 1875.
 There he became an editor of the Musical Courier in 1880.
 From 1894 to 1904, he was in charge of its Berlin bureau.
 James Huneker describes him as "fat, rather pompous, good-humoured and perspiring."